 At first, she felt pain and anguish, and she wanted to cry out, but a powerful feeling of love seemed to surround her and hold her close—much like a father would hold and comfort a troubled child.
 The feeling grew, and she knew everything would be alright.

 Lillian awoke the next morning, alone in her bed.
 She pushed the blankets off, put her feet on the cold wooden floor, and reached for her robe and slippers.
 She walked into George’s room where she found him in tears, sitting on his bed.

 “What’s the matter?” she asked.

 “Daddy had to leave,” he said with a tear stained face.
-“I asked him where he was going and when he’d be back, but he just said it was time to go.
-He said it might be a long time, but that I would see him again someday.”
+“I asked him where he was going and when he’d be back, but he just said it was time to go, and that I won’t see be able to see him for a while.”

 Lillian held her son tight, and the two cried.

-Later that day, while sitting together and talking on the couch about the wonderful Christmas they’d had, Lillian was startled by a knock at the door.
+Later that day, while sitting together and talking on the couch about the wonderful Christmas they’d had, Lillian was startled by yet another unexpected knock at the door.
 George started to get up, but Lillian grabbed his arm.
 “Let me,” she said softly.